How to manage hair loss due to stress?

 • Other symptoms appear (persistent fatigue, brittle nails, hormonal disorders...)

-A dermatologist or a trichologist can establish an accurate diagnosis using a clinical examination, trichoscopy, or a biological assessment.
-In some cases, a multidisciplinary approach including a naturopath, an endocrinologist, or a nutritionist may prove relevant to address the root cause.
+A dermatologist or a trichologist can make an accurate diagnosis using a clinical examination, trichoscopy, or biological assessment.
+In some cases, a multidisciplinary approach including a naturopath, an endocrinologist, or a nutritionist may be relevant to treat the root cause.

 III.
 Natural solutions to slow down hair loss